pegeler/REDCapRITS/README.md

 |10     |sale                     |3                      |6800.55  |3     |Sharon   |2             |

 Suppose you would like to do some analysis such as sale price by make of car or find the most popular color for each model.
-To do so, you can join the tables together using relational algebra.
+To do so, you can join the tables together with relational algebra.
 After inner joining the *primary* table to the *sale* table on `car_id` and selecting only the fields you are interested in, your resulting analytic dataset might look something like this: